 The Heavy Burden on Low-Income Countries

-The burden of illicit cigarette trade falls mainly on low- and middle-income countries.
+The burden of illicit cigarette trade falls mainly on low- and middle-income countries where cigarette prices are low.
 A larger percentage of the cigarette market in low- and middle-income countries is illicit, compared to high income countries.
 Annual tax revenue lost to governments in low- and middle-income countries because of illicit cigarette trade greatly exceeds the tax revenue lost in high income countries.